 We now discuss some of the possible drivers of recent TXx and TNx changes.
-As the 1979-2018 period covers a transition between the negative (cold) and positive (warm) phase of the Atlantic Multidecadal Variability (AMV, Sutton and Dong 2012), the question arises as to whether the AMV phase shift has any influence on the temperature extreme trends.
+As the 1979-2018 period covers a transition between the negative (cold) and positive (warm) phase of the Atlantic Multidecadal Variability (AMV; Sutton and Dong 2012), the question arises as to whether the AMV phase shift has any influence on the extreme temperature trends.
 To estimate the AMV contribution to the total change in TXx and TNx, we have performed a simple composite analysis by calculating the temperature difference between warm and cold AMV periods (Fig. 7c-d).
-The AMV contribution to TXx changes is larger in the central part of the domain and varies from ~10 % over France to ~25 % west and north of the Black Sea.
-Regarding TNx changes, the AMV contribution to TXx and TNx changes is seen to oppose the observed warming trends.
-Based on the summer mean temperature results from the observational study of O'Reilly and al. (2017), we speculate that the AMV shift may have contributed to both dynamic and thermodynamic TXx and TNx changes in western Europe and in the western part of western Asia (to about 45° E) over the 1979-2018 period.
+The AMV contribution to TXx changes is larger in the central part of the domain and varies from $\sim 10\%$ over France to $\sim 25\%$ west and north of the Black Sea.
+Regarding TNx changes, the AMV contribution is restricted to the region to the north of the Black Sea.
+South of the Black and Caspian seas, the AMV contribution to TXx and TNx changes is seen to oppose the observed warming trends.
+Based on the summer mean temperature results from the observational study of O'Reilly et al. (2017), we speculate that the AMV shift may have contributed to both dynamic and thermodynamic TXx and TNx changes in western Europe and in the western part of western Asia (to about 45° E) over the 1979-2018 period.

-In addition to the AMV influence, other factors have likely played a role on extreme temperature changes, in particular over the eastern part of the WA region where the AMV influence is weak.
-Interestingly, both HadEX3-based TXx and TNx trend

-510 patterns show a tripole pattern with two areas of accelerated warming over the Eastern European Plain and Central Siberia and a region of cooling over the Western Siberian Plain, which is located eastward of the eastern boundary of the WA region (Appendix C, Fig. C1).
+In addition to the AMV influence, other factors have likely played a role in extreme temperature changes, in particular over the eastern part of the WA region where the AMV influence is weak.
+Interestingly, both HadEX3-based TXx and TNx trend patterns show a tripole pattern with two areas of accelerated warming over the East European Plain and central Siberia and a region of cooling over the West Siberian Plain, which is located eastward of the eastern boundary of the WA region (Appendix C, Fig. C1).
 Sato and Nakamura (2019) have suggested that this tripole pattern (of daily mean temperature in their study) is linked to the increased occurrence in the beginning of the 21st century of an unforced quasi-stationary wave train that has been anchored and amplified due to land-atmosphere interaction.
-Since the 1990s, there is evidence of

-515 increasing precipitation, winter snow depth and snow cover extension over the Western Siberian Plain (Guo et al., 2019; Bulygina et al., 2009; Bulygina et al., 2011), leading to increasing snow melt in spring and soil moisture during summer as well as reduced sensible heat flux and negative temperature anomalies during summer (Sato and Nakamura 2019).
-We suggest that similar mechanisms may also be relevant for changes in maximum and minimum temperature extremes over the Western Siberian Plain.
+Since the 1990s, there has been evidence of increasing precipitation, winter snow depth and snow cover extension over the West Siberian Plain (Guo et al., 2019; Bulygina et al., 2009, 2011), leading to increasing snowmelt in spring and soil moisture during summer as well as reduced sensible heat flux and negative temperature anomalies during summer (Sato and Nakamura, 2019).
+We suggest that similar mechanisms may also be relevant for changes in maximum and minimum temperature extremes over the West Siberian Plain.

-520 5 Summary and discussion
+5 Summary and discussion